-The following table sets forth information about the beneficial ownership of our common stock as of March 17, 2021 after giving effect to the Corporate Reorganization, the Stock Payment and as adjusted to reflect the sale of the common stock in this offering, for
+The following table sets forth information about the beneficial ownership of our common stock as of , 2021 as adjusted to reflect the sale of the common stock in this offering, for

 - each person or group known to us who beneficially owns more than 5% of our common stock immediately prior to this offering;

-- · each of our directors:
+- each of our directors;

-- · each of our named executive officers;
+- each of our named executive officers;

-- · all of our directors and executive officers as a group; and
+- all of our directors and executive officers as a group; and

 - each selling stockholder.

-Each shareholder's percentage ownership before the offering is based on common stock outstanding as of March 17, 2021 after giving effect to the Corporate Reorganization.
+Each shareholder's percentage ownership before the offering is based on common stock outstanding as of the date hereof.
 Each shareholder's percentage ownership after the offering is based on common stock outstanding immediately after the completion of this offering.
-The selling stockholders have granted the underwriters an option to purchase up to 4,080,000 additional shares of common stock.
+The selling additional shares of common stock.

 Beneficial ownership for the purposes of the following table is determined in accordance with the rules and regulations of the SEC.
 These rules generally provide that a person is the beneficial owner of securities if such person has or shares the power to vote or direct the voting thereof, or to dispose or direct the disposition thereof or has the right to acquire such powers within 60 days.
-Common stock subject to options that are currently exercisable or exercisable within 60 days of March 17, 2021 are deemed to be outstanding and beneficially owned by the person holding the options.
+Common stock subject to options that are currently exercisable or exercisable within 60 days of , 2021 are deemed to be outstanding and beneficially owned by the person holding the options.
 These shares, however, are not deemed outstanding for the purposes of computing the percentage ownership of any other person.
 Except as disclosed in the footnotes to this table and subject to applicable community property laws, we believe that each shareholder identified in the table possesses sole voting and investment power over all common stock shown as beneficially owned by the shareholder.